Discover sublime lochs, smooth whiskies, and serene glens on this Highland tour from Edinburgh.

 Queen’s View - Enjoy an iconic view said to have been a favourite of queens.

-Dewar's Aberfeldy Distillery - Taste the ‘water of life’ and learn to love it like a true Scotsman.
+Dewar's Aberfeldy Distillery* - Taste the ‘water of life’ and learn to love it like a true Scot.

-The valleys conceal treasures, beasts, and myths.
-The lochs provided food, water, and transport for the highland inhabitants.
+The valleys concealed treasures, beasts, and myths.
+The lochs provided food, water, and transport.
 And whisky kept the ancient cultures warm throughout the winter.

-On this tour you explore the history and beauty of these three Scottish icons.
+On this tour, you explore the history and beauty of these three Scottish icons.
 You get the chance to taste whisky in the area it's distilled.
 You view lovely lochs, gorgeous glens, and magnificent mountains.
-And you learn the history of a magnificent ruined cathedral.

 It’s a tour that shows a diverse range of beautiful and iconic Scottish locations.